jimboqu/CV/README.md

 ## James Quilter

 I am a former journalist and content marketer specialising in sectors as diverse as advertising agencies to wind turbines.
 Previous companies include Twitter and Haymarket Business Publishing.
-In addition to this, I am set to learn to code at Makers Academy.
+However, as great as all of this was, I just love to writing software applications.
+So, as a result, I am set to learn to code at Makers Academy.

 ## Skills